Is Sugar Inflammatory? — 8 Ways Sugar May Drive Inflammation

 What is Inflammation?

-Though it's often talked about in a negative light, inflammation is not always a bad thing.
+Though it's often talked about in a negative light, inflammation is not always a bad thing1.
 It's a natural and vital part of the body's immune response.
 Essentially, inflammation is the body's way of protecting itself from infection, injury, or disease.
 When you cut your finger, for example, the area may become red, warm, and swollen—these are signs of inflammation working to heal your wound by sending nutrients and immune cells to the affected area.

 Acute vs. Chronic Inflammation